Scharlotten/sql_server_source_ConfluentCloud/READme.md

 # Considerations
-If you would like to use the docker-compose file as it is - remove the "_template" keyword from the end of `sql-server_conn_template.properties` making it --> `sql-server_conn.properties` and apply the same to the worker file as well. `worker_template.properties` --> `worker.properties`
+If you would like to use the docker-compose file as it is within the sql_server folder

-This is needed as the docker-compose file points to the files containing the API keys and secrets and only the template is shared.
+- remove the "_template" keyword from the end of `sql-server_conn_template.properties` making it --> `sql-server_conn.properties` and apply the same to the worker file as well. `worker_template.properties` --> `worker.properties`

-Disclaimer - This was one of the most annoying connectors I had to set up so far
+This is needed as the docker-compose file points to the files containing the API keys and secrets however that would be bad practice to upload that to git...

 ## Topics
-If you are connecting to Confluent Cloud, create a topic called `server1` a topic called `server1.dbo.customers` and a last one `schem-changes.inventory`
+If you are connecting to Confluent Cloud, create a topic called `server1` a topic called `server1.dbo.customers` and a last one `schema-changes.inventory`
 All three topics are needed so the connector can start recording the messages.

 ## Docker-compose